CANFLUX/pipeline-documentation/9_Quick_Start_Set_Up_Structure_Config.md

 ## 9. &nbsp; Quick Start Set Up: Project Directory Structure and Matlab Configuration

-This section provides a quick-start summary of section 10a and 10b (see section 10 [XXX link] for a more detailed description of these steps).

-Your project path is the file path to the root of your project folder.
+This section provides a quick-start summary of sections 10a and 10b (see section 10 [XXX link] for a more detailed description of these steps).
+You need the file path to your project root folder for these next steps.
 For example, if the name of your project is "My_Microsites", the project path might look like:
 ```
 projectPath = '/Users/<name>/Projects/My_MicrometSites/'
 ```